-Esports is an industry growing in popularity with the global market valued at more than $1.38 billion USD, according to Statista.
+Esports is a rapidly growing industry, with global market revenue surpassing $4 billion USD and continuing to climb,, according to Statista.
 Collegiate esports shares this growth and Wichita State University offers plenty of opportunities for students interested in gaming.
-Travis Yang, Director of Esports at WSU, provides some insight in this Q&A on how students can get involved with the program.
+Joe Mazzara, Director of Esports at WSU, provides some insight in this Q&A on how students can get involved with the program.

 What would you say is the best way for interested incoming students to get involved in Wichita State Esports?

-Travis - The best way for interested students to reach out and learn more is to head over to the WSU Esport LinkTree.
-This page has links to our player application, staff application, and public Discord server.
+Joe - The best way for interested students to reach out and learn more is by visiting the WSU Esport Linktree.
+This page includes links to our player application, staff application and public Discord server.
 From there our program staff can reach out to prospective students and continue the conversation.

 How can interested students follow and learn more about Wichita State Esports?